RLL24187/MKS22X-FinalProject/README.md

 *Elizabeth*
 * Fixed bugs like player's bullet killing each other during repeated shooting and monsters not dying
 * Added bounds for player
+* Tried to fix any remaining bugs and any that popped up
+* Added a scoring counter and displayed coin counter
+* Added a reset button when you died, press r to restart
+* Took out the avator button from the menu